ILIAS-eLearning/ILIAS/docs/INSTALL.md

 Since ILIAS 5.1 a new WebAccessChecker (WAC) is implemented by default.
 To make use of WAC you MUST enable ```mod_rewrite``` in your Apache configuration.

 Please note that this will not work with Nginx as ```.htaccess```-files are not supported.
-Instead you MAY add the following to your Nginx configuration file (please note that running ILIAS with Nginx isn't officially supported):
+Instead you MAY add the following to your Nginx configuration file (please note that running ILIAS with Nginx isn't officially supported, and certain features like Shibboleth won't work):

 ```
 server {